cs411-alawini/fa24-cs411-team063-SmartInfrastructure/doc/draf_proposal.md

 1. Educational Value.
 It helps users learn about NBA players and their statistical performances in an engaging way.
 2. Entertainment.
 It provides a fun, daily challenge for basketball fans and trivia enthusiasts.
 3. Skill Development.
 Regular players can improve their knowledge of NBA statistics and player comparisons.
-4. Community Building: Leaderboards and shareable results foster a sense of community among users.
+4. Community Building.
+Leaderboards and shareable results create a sense of community among users.

 While there are other NBA trivia games, our application is unique because it focuses on statistical comparisons and its Wordle-inspired gameplay mechanic.
 Unlike simple multiple-choice quizzes, our game requires analytical thinking and provides a more in-depth exploration of player performances.